Skip to main content

 Dr Sabrina Bajwah

 The London/KSS Palliative Medicine StR training programme is an excellent and well-evaluated training programme in palliative medicine which is strengthened in particular by involvement of leading NHS hospitals as well as notable hospices such as St Christopher’s and Trinity Hospice.
-It offers training in urban, suburban and more rural areas across the whole area of London and the South, with training provided by leading and highly respected clinicians who are at the forefront in developing national and international palliative care services.
+It offers training in urban, suburban and more rural areas across the whole area of London and the South East, with training provided by leading and highly respected clinicians who are at the forefront in developing national and international palliative care services.

-Research training will take place in the Cicely Saunders Institute on the Denmark Hill Campus.
+Research training takes place in the Cicely Saunders Institute on the Denmark Hill Campus.
 The Institute provides an excellent environment for academic-clinical training, with an extensive range of active research projects supported by multi-professional staff with expertise in statistics, epidemiology, trials, quantitative and qualitative methods.
 Our Institute houses both clinical and academic teams which enables the rapid translation of research into practice and also ensures that research problems are based on the concerns raised by patients and families.
 There is an established programme of weekly training including methodological skills training, journal clubs, clinical-academic exchange and researchers exchange, as well as regular Knowledge Exchange events.
-Academic Trainees are offered modules from our Master's programme in palliative care; this includes core training in research methods, specific to palliative care populations.
+Integrated Academic Trainees are offered modules from our Master's programme in palliative care; this includes core training in research methods, specific to palliative care populations.
 Trainees also benefit from our thriving Patient and Public Involvement (PPI) group, including an award-winning web-based platform for PPI.